Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 2. Click Select Authorization.
 3. Select Create New.
 4. Select the type of authorization mechanism.

+   i.
+Select API Key

+  ii.
+Login to the Freshdesk Instance.

+ iii.
+Click on profile picture on the and navigate to Profile Settings.

+  iv.
+Click on View API Key.

+   v.
+Complete the verification process.

+  vi.
+Copy the API Key into Kore.ai XO Platform API Key field.

 5. Save Authorization Profile.
 6. Select the created Authorization Profile to complete integration.
 7. Click Enable.